LucianoXu/28-Dirac3/README.md

 - About parameters: there are something not that natural about Rz(beta) Ry(gamma) Rz(delta).
 We need to incorporate abstractions to represent functions

+- Now the variables of dirac notation and wolfram language are unified.
+Meaning, we can substitute the symbols in wolfram language now.

 ## TODO
 - consider the case of teleportation after we have indices
+- refine the string output
+- consider latex output